Open-EO/openeo-aggregator/README.md

 - `conf/aggregator.dev.py`
 - `conf/aggregator.prod.py`

-Use the env var `OPENEO_AGGREGATOR_CONFIG` to point to the desired config path.
+Use the env var `OPENEO_BACKEND_CONFIG` to point to the desired config path.
 By default, `conf/aggregator.dummy.py` is loaded.

 For example, when using the Docker image, add something like this

-    -e OPENEO_AGGREGATOR_CONFIG=/home/openeo/aggregator/conf/aggregator.dev.py
+    -e OPENEO_BACKEND_CONFIG=/home/openeo/aggregator/conf/aggregator.dev.py

 Also note that these concrete config files will be refactored out of the `openeo-aggregator` repo at some point in the future ([#117](https://github.com/Open-EO/openeo-aggregator/issues/117))